Marker Logo

 this page online

 W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
 It is in Bay View.
-Marker is on East Layton Avenue, half a mile east of South Howell Avenue, on the right when traveling east.
+It is on East Layton Avenue half a mile east of South Howell Avenue, on the right when traveling east.
 Marker is located in the parking lot observation area on south side of Layton Avenue.
 Touch for map.
 Marker is in this post office area: Milwaukee WI 53207, United States of America.
 Touch for directions.

 General Mitchell Field Marker image.
 Click for full size.

-Photographed By Paul F, May 24, 2010
+Photographed by Paul F, May 24, 2010

 2. General Mitchell Field Marker